Orbiit/elimination/README.md

 - (not super easy) Say "Shuffled targets" when targets are shuffled
 - (requires thinking) Finish content for about, welcome, and maybe terms pages (and meta desc tags?)
-- (could be complicated) Press escape to close modal/cancel unsaved changes warning
-  - One way is to use Browser.Events to listen for the key press, then close every single modal manually.
-This would mean that each page's HideModal would lose its Cmd/Api.PageCmd functionality, but this is fine (assuming no page uses such for hiding modals).
-Cancelling the unsaved changes warning could be done directly
 - (maybe tedious) Parse for \@mentions, !games, and external links.
 Could also add support for bold, italics, etc.
 - (probably very hard/complicated) Emails:
   - Password reset forms